Editor’s Note: Originally published on Dec. 22, 2020. Last updated on Nov. 30, 2022.

 To recap, Marketplace Facilitator is a concept that requires platforms like Amazon to collect marketplace Sales Tax on all sales over certain thresholds and remit them to certain states.
 This includes the sale of products listed by third-party sellers.

 This brings us to the end of the article.
-And it also brings us one step closer to the year 2021.
-With massive changes afoot, we hope that sellers will heed our advice and start taking preventive measures for these two new challenges before the festive season takes over.
+And it also brings us one step closer to the year 2023.
+With massive changes afoot, we hope that sellers will heed our advice and start taking preventive steps before the festive season takes over.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.